KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: CRIT Rate +12%
+* 2-Piece Set Bonus: CRIT Rate +12%
-* 4 Piece Set Bonus: When HP is below 70%, CRIT Rate is increased by an additional 24%
+* 4-Piece Set Bonus: When HP is below 70%, CRIT Rate is increased by an additional 24%
 {% endtab %}
 {% endtabs %}